 Imagine if you will a painting hanging in a large and popular art gallery.
 Before considering the painting as an artwork, think of its underlying structure as a physical object.
 The type of basic physical object we start with determines the type of artwork that this will be.
 It could be a lump of clay for some pottery, or a slab of granite for a colossal statue.
 But this is going to be a painting.
+Follow Mcgannbrothers for more information.
 Start with a wooden box frame and a canvas stretched tightly over it and tacked in place.
 Now we have a base from which to begin.
 Without this, we could not proceed.
 In fact, instead of making this frame (or anything else), not proceeding at all is one of our options here too.
 Remember that saying you might have heard in maths at primary school (elementary school if you’re in the USA), “the empty set is a subset of every set”.
 In the set of our options here is the null option, the choice to do absolutely nothing, to not make a work of art in the first place.
 But we did, so let’s move on.

 Next, we obviously need a picture.
 This one is an oil painting.
 The painter with his paints, brushes and other tools decides what the picture will look like.
+You can check some of the awesome paintings at Gallery-k.

 Then we have the critics – the visitors to the gallery who stand around and look at the paintings.
 This one is a very large painting, almost from floor to ceiling and five feet wide, so the visitors stand around the painting in a group, squinting at the many details, analysing it and commenting on its colour and depth, disagreeing about what they can see in the scene before them.
 Is that a llama or a chicken in the distance?
 Click here Fibre Design website for the all information about painting course.
+Josiah Rock can also guide you for achieving good painting skill.

 This is my analogy for the shades of different disciplines within that branch of philosophy called ethics.
 There are different “levels” on which we can think about ethics.